PDGMM-VAE: A Variational Autoencoder with Adaptive Per-Dimension Gaussian Mixture Model Priors for Nonlinear ICA: Methodology

 \subsection{Interpretation of the proposed design}

 As illustrated in Figure~1, the proposed PDGMM-VAE can be interpreted as a source-oriented variational autoencoder for nonlinear ICA.
-The encoder maps the observed mixtures to latent source-like representations, where each latent dimension is treated as an individual source component and regularized by its own Gaussian mixture prior through the KL term.
-Importantly, these per-dimension GMM priors are not fixed in advance: their mixture weights, means, and variances are all learnable and are jointly optimized with the encoder, decoder, and posterior parameters under the overall training objective.
-Latent samples drawn from the corresponding variational posteriors are then passed to the decoder, which reconstructs the observed mixtures.
-In this way, the latent space is shaped not only by reconstruction but also by adaptive per-dimension prior constraints, allowing different latent dimensions to flexibly capture different non-Gaussian source marginals and to specialize to different source roles.
-Therefore, PDGMM-VAE provides a probabilistic nonlinear ICA framework in which adaptive per-dimension GMM priors play a central role in guiding latent source recovery.
+The encoder maps the observed mixtures to latent source-like representations, where each latent dimension is treated as an individual source component and regularized by its own adaptive Gaussian mixture prior.
+The decoder then maps the sampled latent variables back to the observation space and reconstructs the mixtures.

+The theoretical analysis above clarifies that the role of the adaptive per-dimension GMM prior is not merely to provide a flexible family of marginal densities.
+First, the exact factorization and ELBO derivation show that the model remains a well-defined structured-prior variational latent-variable model rather than an ad hoc reconstruction-plus-regularization scheme.
+Second, the comparison between homogeneous and heterogeneous priors shows that the proposed per-dimension design weakens much of the latent permutation symmetry present under shared priors.
+Third, the KL analysis shows that the prior term induces component-wise attraction fields, thereby encouraging different latent dimensions to move toward different source-specific marginal structures.

+Accordingly, PDGMM-VAE should not be interpreted as already furnishing a full unconditional nonlinear identifiability theorem.
+Rather, its current theoretical position is that adaptive per-dimension GMM priors provide a principled structured mechanism that reduces symmetry-related ambiguity, induces source-wise specialization through the KL term, and, in idealized linear low-noise regimes, can further reduce the residual equivalence class of source recovery.
+This is precisely the sense in which adaptive per-dimension prior design plays a central role in guiding latent source recovery in the proposed framework.